 - No-Contest – Similar to guilty, but you’re not admitting personal liability - which could have been used against you in cases where bodily injury or property damages are claimed.

-Initial Appearances are held the 3rd Wednesday of the month.
-Adult citations will be addressed starting at 2:00 PM.
-Juvenile citations will be addressed starting at 3:30 PM.
-Juvenile proceedings are closed to the public and parent or guardian participation is REQUIRED (must be present during Zoom calls).
+Initial Appearances are held the third Wednesday of the month.
+Adult citations will be addressed starting at 2:00 p.m.
+Juvenile citations will be addressed starting at 3:30 p.m.
+Juvenile proceedings are closed to the public and parent or guardian participation is required.

 Defendants may be granted a continuance if requested, which can be done by mail, email, or phone.
 Defendants must advise the Court in writing within 5 days of any change in address while their case is pending, and may retain an attorney at their own expense.

 Questions can be directed to the Municipal Court Clerk at firstname.lastname@example.org or (920) 623-5922.